Do You Know? There Are 33 Consumer Rights Worldwide!

 5. Right to Seek redress

-This right ensures to seek redress against unfair trade practices.
+This vital consumer right champions fair redress.
+It fiercely ensures consumers can seek justice against unfair trade practices.

-Additionally it includes right to fair settlement of the genuine grievances of the consumer.
-Almost all the 48 countries in our study has provisions to ensure this right.
+This includes a right to fair settlement for their genuine grievances.
+Notably, almost all 48 countries in our study guarantee this crucial right.

 6. Right to Consumer Education

-It is the right of consumer to know and informed about various standards, marks, institutions, and polices established by the government.
-It makes consumer more confident while buying.
+They deserve to know about various standards, marks, institutions, and policies the government establishes.
+This knowledge makes consumers far more confident while buying.

 7. Right to a healthy environment